A Dozen Great Golf Outings in New Jersey

 Visit the Birthplace of the Birdie

 The fast-and-firm greens and bayside backdrop might remind you of Scotland, but Atlantic City Country Club is actually one of the oldest and most prestigious in the U.S. Opened in 1898, this top public golf course boasts many firsts.
-In 1903, "birdie" was coined on its then-12th Hole—and the term "eagle" flew the coop here, too!
+In 1903, "birdie" was coined on its then-12th Hole—and the term "eagle" took flight here, too!

 Play a Robert Trent Jones Classic

-In Colts Neck, Hominy Hill Golf Course can be considered the crown jewel of the Monmouth County Park System's offerings.
-Highly rated and popular too, this course has hosted numerous championships and awaits your next round.
+In Colts Neck, Hominy Hill Golf Course is considered “the crown jewel of the Monmouth County Park System's golf courses.”
+Highly rated and popular, too, this course has hosted numerous championships and awaits your next round.

 Experience Bagpipes & Caddies